Kristine W: 2001–2005: Diagnosis of leukemia and Fly Again

 Following the release of Stronger, Kristine W began exhibiting unusual physical symptoms, for which she sought medical advice.
 No medical abnormalities were detected at the time.
 However, during a performance in Japan, Kristine experienced persistent bleeding, to the point where friends urged her to again see a doctor, who ordered a blood test.
 The results came back on Mother's Day of 2001, revealing that the mother of two then-toddlers had Acute Myeloid Leukemia.
 Kristine was given 30% chance of living and she spent the next year in the UCLA Medical Center.
 She recounts, “I remember when I was in the hospital at UCLA being treated.
 I told myself, ‘Okay, when you wrote Land of the Living], you meant it.
 And now you’ve got to live it.
 This is for real.
 This isn’t about words or music—this is about you not being on the planet anymore.”

 Kristine had a stem cell transplant on September 11, 2001.
 Regarding the 9/11 terror attacks, Kristine recalls witnessing the second plane hitting the World Trade Center on television from her hospital bed, which she described as “very devastating”.
 The procedure itself was, fortunately, a success, and her AML is currently in remission.

 During her stay in the hospital, Kristine W wrote the songs that would later become her third album, Fly Again.
 Its creation was cathartic for her, as she stated in an interview, “Fly Again really helped me begin to heal after having leukemia.
 I'm really thankful for that album because it probably gave me enough fight to keep going.
 You have to live for something.
 I have my kids, but my music got me fired up.
 We shot that video and I saw it for the first time, and I thought, 'I'm going to live.’”

 The album Fly Again was released in 2003 and was a commercial and critical success, reaching No. 12 on Billboard Top Dance/Electronic Albums.
 Two of the album’s four singles, "Some Lovin'" and "Save My Soul", reached No. 1 on the Billboard Dance Club Songs chart immediately following the album's release.
 The other two singles, "The Wonder of It All" and "Fly Again", reached No. 1 following the subsequent release of remixes for each.
 "I'll Be Your Light", another song from Stronger, peaking at No. 2 on Billboard Dance Club Songs.
 Each of the album’s singles, except for the title track, also charted on Dance/Mix Show Airplay.

-In 2005, Kristine W performed a duet with notable soul diva Patti LaBelle, which was included on LaBelle's Classic Moments album.
+In 2005, Kristine W performed a duet with soul diva Patti LaBelle, which was included on LaBelle's Classic Moments album.
 The song was a cover of Kristine own's “Land of the Living”.